 - This magnificent location is of Roman origin … and we know the Romans were excellent road builders and conquerors of foreign lands, the Ghent area included.

-- Castle Gravensteen is one of few castles that stands in the central part of a city.
+- Castle Gravensteen is one of few castles in Belgium that stands in the central part of a city.

 - For defense and protection against the Viking invasions, the Motte and Bailey (Moat and Tower) system of defense was built.

 If you are planning a trip to the Benelux countries, make sure that you include the picture-perfect, pristinely kept Gravensteen Castle in the city of Ghent, Belgium.
 You will be walking on nearly two thousand years of history.
 Appreciate the atmosphere, style, and history as you negotiate the narrow stairways, view the artifacts in the museum, and fill the unfurnished rooms with your own imagination while listening to the excellent multi-lingual audio guide.

 Catch the train from Brussels to Gravensteen.
 This scenic trip takes only 37 minutes.
 Board the train at Brussels Central Station (every 15 min.) for €8 ($9 USD).
 Get off at St Peter’s Station in Ghent.
 Here you can board a tram (every 15 min.) for €3 ($4 USD) for a fifteen-minute ride to the Gravensteen.
 The tram stop is a mere 50 m (164 ft) walk from the entrance of the castle.

 A taxi trip from Brussels is of course more convenient.
 It takes around 44 minutes but it will cost you at least €80 ($93 USD), and you may miss a relaxing scenic experience.
 Renting a vehicle is an independent way of traveling for a leisurely experience and stops along the way to enjoy the beautiful smaller towns.
 The rental cost and fuel price varies, and remember to budget for tolls along the 57 km (36 miles) drive.